What Is High Cholesterol?

-Cholesterol-lowering drugs are most effective when combined with a low-cholesterol diet and exercise program.
+Cholesterol-lowering drugs work best when combined with a low-cholesterol diet and an exercise program.

 Statins block the production of cholesterol in the liver.
 They lower LDL and triglycerides and can slightly raise HDL.
-These drugs are the first line of treatment for most people with high cholesterol.
-They are associated with a lower risk of heart disease, and for people with heart disease, statins reduce the risk of future heart attacks.
-Side effects can include intestinal problems, liver damage, and, in a few people, muscle tenderness or weakness.
-If your doctor prescribes statins, you should discuss the percentage by which you should lower your cholesterol.
+These drugs are the first treatment for most people with high cholesterol.
+If you already have heart disease, statins reduce the chances of heart attacks.
+Side effects can include diabetes, liver damage, and, in a few people, muscle tenderness or weakness.
+If your doctor prescribes statins, you should ask them the percentage by which you should lower your cholesterol.
 Generally, it will be between 30% and 50%.
+Commonly used statins include:

 - Atorvastatin (Lipitor)